terminusdb/terminusdb-docs/guides/reference-guides/graphql-reference/graphql_query.md

 ## Fields

 Each TerminusDB class has associated with it, some number of fields.
-These fields include each field which is defined on the class.
+These fields include each field that is defined in the class.

 For instance, given the TerminusDB class: